DoniaAl-badawi23/Sales-Performance-Analysis-and-Interactive-Dashboard-Development-for-TATA-Company-Using-PowerBI/README.md

 4- Total Quantities

--The total number of products sold.
+- The total number of products sold.

 - A useful metric for tracking demand and inventory management.

  #### Graph KPIs
 Total Revenue by Month

--This chart visualizes revenue trends across different months.
+- This chart visualizes revenue trends across different months.

--It highlights peak months (e.g., October) and low months (e.g., April).
+- It highlights peak months (e.g., October) and low months (e.g., April).

--Helps in identifying seasonal trends and planning accordingly.
+- Helps in identifying seasonal trends and planning accordingly.

 Total Revenue by Top 3 Months